Codecademy/docs/content/css/concepts/box-sizing/box-sizing.md

 This output image has two `div` containers with a width of 300px, a border of 1px, and a padding of 20px.
 Inside each container is a `div` with a width of 100%.

 The first container `div` is set to `border-box`.
-Its total width including the black border, tan padding and blue `div` is 300px.
+Its total width including the black border, tan padding, and blue `div` is 300px.

 The second container `div` is set to `content-box`.
 The width of the blue content `div` is 300px.
 The total width of the container `div` with padding and border and content `div` is 342px.